 The Valve Casting & Manufacturing Process

-Erie Bronze & Aluminum focuses on the quality of the bronze we use for our valve casting.
+As a leading valve casting manufacturer, Erie Bronze & Aluminum focuses on the quality of the bronze we use for our valve casting.
 We use innovative flow simulation and modeling software to ensure consistency in the castings.
 We can manufacture large or small valve castings.
 Sand casting valves with Erie Bronze and Aluminum is cost-effective due to the type of molding and is convenient because of the different alloys available.
-At Erie Bronze & Aluminum, we can pour castings anywhere from 5 to 500 pounds in weight.
+At Erie Bronze & Aluminum, we can pour castings anywhere from five to 500 pounds in weight.

 Erie Bronze & Aluminum focuses on two main industries: Marine and Oil & Natural Gas.
 Each valve we produce is cast and manufactured to the specifications of that industry.
 As these ever-growing industries demand machinery in harsh and sometimes remote locations, industry professionals are asking for valves that are tougher, more sustainable, and that perform better across the board.

 Valve Casting & Manufacturing for Oil & Gas Applications

 The oil and gas industry has categories that segment the unique functions and climates of valves.
 The upstream segment is in control of the flow of crude oil and natural gas.
 The midstream segment is known as the storage and transportation center of commodities from resource-rich areas.
 The materials are targeted to populated towns where consumers live.
 Finally, the downstream segment refines the raw materials into something a consumer would buy - gasoline, asphalt, and fuel.
 We manufacture aluminum bronze valves to accommodate nearly all segments of the production process.